MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-demonstration-attack-surface-reduction-rules.md

 ### Scenario 4: What would happen without attack surface reduction

-1. Turn off all attack surface reduction rules using PowerShell commands in the cleanup section
+1. Turn off all attack surface reduction rules using PowerShell commands in the cleanup section.

-2. Download any test file/document, enable editing and content if prompted
+2. Download any test file/document, and enable editing and content, if prompted.

 #### Scenario 4 expected results